 I just have a few more suggestions that I think are important for the overall workability of your blog.

 - About Me Page: Everyone should have an about me page.
 Remember guys, this is a people business so new people just visiting your place will want to learn more about you.
 Tell them what you use to do, why you’re here and what you will share with them on your blog.

 - Favicon: Set up a Favicon so that your site stands out from all the rest.
 A Favicon is a small icon, most commonly 16×16 pixels, associated with a particular website or blog.
 It sits in the address bar of your browser.
 If you look up at your browser while here on my site you notice my photo to the left of the text in this browser.
 That’s a Favicon.
 If you want to learn how to create your own, I shot a video that may help.

 - Social sharing buttons: You definitely want it easy for your readers to share your content so be sure and help them with this.
-I’ve tried so many myself but my favorite one is Share Juice Pro and you can try it for free for 30 days.
+I’ve tried so many myself but recently changes to Social Warfare.
+You can try it for free for 30 days.
 When you set these up, don’t forget to set up your Twitter ID.
 You definitely want to thank the people who shared your content.

 - Backup your Blog: Last I want to just share how extremely important it is that you back up your blog on a regular basis.
-There are a few plug-ins that will do this but I have yet to locate one that will also back up your images as well as your theme.
-It’s best that you just back it up directly from your CPanel and if you need instructions on how to do this my friend Jeffrey Morgan explained this over at Barry Wells’ blog.
+There are a few plug-ins that will do this but I’ve always had issues with them all.
+I don’t have a plugin to recommend because I back mine up directly from my CPanel.
+I created some instructions for a few friends so you can download that PDF file and it will walk you through what you need to do.

 Is Your WordPress Blog Set Up Properly?